-Another mom then confessed to me that she had built her son's entire graham-cracker house because "he would just get too frustrated".
+Another mom then confessed that she had built her son's entire graham-cracker house because "he would just get too frustrated".

-The science teacher who performs all the labs and has the students watch passively because "they will waste supplies and time, plus there are Bunsen burners!"
+The science teacher who performs all the labs while students watch passively because "they will waste supplies and time, plus there are Bunsen burners!"

 The business executive who screams into the phone while driving on the Beltway because he can't get his "Bluetooth to work" ( immediately).

-The neighbors who throw out their Christmas tree because one set of lights stopped working, and they don’t understand how the tool works that will fix it.
+The neighbors who toss their Christmas tree because some lights stopped working, and they don’t understand how to fix it.